Anastasia Beverly Hills Luminous Foundation Review

 Review

-Lightly moisturizing: Anastasia Beverly Hills Luminous Foundation has a moisturizing rating of 3.9 out of 10.
+According to CreamScan analysis, Anastasia Beverly Hills Luminous Foundation is lightly moisturizing, with a moisturizing rating of 3.9 out of 10.

 Is it more humectant or occlusive?
 Rather humectant.
 It has a low occlusivity of 2.3 out of 10 and a moderate humectancy of 5.5 out of 10, primarily due to Glycerin (est. ≈1.0%), Butylene Glycol (est. ≈0.3%) and Alanine (est. ≈0.3%).